Should America fund the Contras?

 Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
 School of Foreign ServiceSouth Carolina Educational Television Network, 1985-11-09)

 Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
-School of Foreign ServiceSouth Carolina Educational Television Network, 1984-11-25)Examines the emergence of democratic governments in South America during the 1980s.
+School of Foreign ServiceSouth Carolina Educational Television Network, 1987-01-17)Examines the problem of government intervention in the oil market and the sudden rise in oil prices that occurred in 1987.